stanislavkozlovski/python_wow/python_wow_TO_DO_list.md

 # TODOs
 - Add some kind of armor item type (Head, etc)
 - Add a stat of your choice to the game.
-- Convert the damage into it's own separate class.
+- Convert heals into their own separate class.
 - Add different kinds of damage
 - Add another class of choice.
 (Mage is on my mind)
 - Add DoTs to the game